awbored/Prime-CardGame/README.md

 During each pull from the deck, the player can discard a card if they choose.
 This can be used as a strategy to play the more difficult cards.

+The top card from the discard pile can also be played if a playable criteria is met.

 After the initial deck is played through, the discard pile is then shuffled and played once.

 # Winning